refactoring-pipelines/Pipelines/README.source.md

 ## Suggested Plugin

-Graphviz (dot) language support for Visual Studio Code by Jo„o Pinto is great, ctl+shft+v for visual  (no other thing needed)
+[Graphviz (dot) language support for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz) by Jo√£o Pinto is great.
+CTRL-SHIFT-V to preview a `.dot` file as a rendered graph.